 BT offers several standard and fibre broadband packages, many of which come bundled with a landline calls plan.
 Also included is the BT Home Hub wireless router along with unlimited access to the UK’s largest public wi-fi network.
-BT’s fastest available package is up to 300Mbps, but only a tiny proportion of the UK population can access this sort of speed.
 BT’s fastest widely available package has speeds of up to 76Mbps, which is the same as Sky’s fastest package.

 Sky offers two standard broadband and three fibre broadband products.
 Sky has three speeds: 17Mb, 38Mb and 76Mb.
-They come bundled with weekend calls as standard, a Sky Hub wireless router and, with the exception of Sky Broadband Lite, unlimited access to The Cloud network of public wi-fi hotspots.
-Sky’s wi-fi network is nowhere near as extensive as BT’s, covering around 20,000 locations rather than the millions covered by BT.
+They come bundled with a pay-as-you-talk plan as standard, a Sky Hub wireless router and, with the exception of Sky Broadband Lite, unlimited access to The Cloud network of public wi-fi hotspots.

 The Essentials and Entertainment Max packages are only available to existing customers.
 Essentials is the same as Starter, but comes with a YouView+ box.
-Entertainment Max comes with 25 extra channels including HD Extra, Kids Extra and a YouView+ box.
+Entertainment Max comes with around 47 extra channels including HD Extra, Kids Extra and a YouView+ box.

 If you want the full works you can opt for Sky's premium bundle – The Complete Bundle.
 It comes with over 90 channels including Sky Sports and Sky Movies.
 You'll also get access to 73 HD channels, Box Sets on demand and Sky 3D.

-BT line rental is £16.99 per month and includes unlimited weekend calls to UK landlines and 0845 & 0870 numbers, and you have the option to pay extra to add anytime calls.
-However, if you fail to make at least two qualifying calls in any given month you will be fined £2.
-BT holds an important advantage over Sky in that it offers a line rental saver option, which means you can pay a full year’s line rental in advance with one payment of £169.90, saving yourself £33.98.
+BT line rental is £16.99 per month and includes unlimited weekend calls to UK landlines and 0845 & 0870 numbers.
+You have the option to pay extra to add anytime calls.
+BT offers a line rental saver option, which means you can pay a full year’s line rental of £183.48 in advance, saving yourself £20.40.

-Home phone lies at the heart of BT’s business, and whichever services you choose to sign up for you’ll have to pay line rental at £16.99 per month or £169.90 in advance per year.
-On top of that you can add BT services in the following combinations: home phone only, broadband and phone or broadband, TV and phone.
+Home phone lies at the heart of BT’s business, and whichever services you choose to sign up for you’ll have to pay line rental at £16.99 per month or £183.48 in advance per year.
+On top of that you can add other BT services.
 BT’s bundles operate on a pyramid.
 To get broadband, you need a home phone (landline).
 To get BT TV you need broadband and a home phone – all of which must be taken from BT.

-There is a little more flexibility with Sky packages with the option to take TV on its own.
+There is a little more flexibility with Sky packages, with the option to take TV on its own.
 Bear in mind that for any Sky bundle that includes calls or broadband you will be required to pay line rental at £16.40 per month.
-Sky services are available in the following combinations: TV only; broadband and phone without TV; TV and phone without broadband; and TV, broadband and phone.
-Sky customers have much greater scope for bundling their services.

 Sky bundles are competitively priced, and you get more for your money than with BT, but there is a catch; if you live outside the Sky network area you’ll pay more for a basic broadband package.